Where am I domiciled?

 If your parents were not married when you were born, you will take your domicile from your mother.
 If you are adopted, you take your domicile from your adopted father – if there is no adopted father, you take the domicile from your adopted mother.

-Until an individual is 16 years old their domicile is described as a ‘domicile of dependence’.
+Until an individual is 16 years old their domicile is described as a domicile of dependence.

 It is very difficult to change, displace or lose your domicile of origin.
 Your domicile of origin will continue until you acquire a new domicile of choice.
 Your domicile of origin also returns if your domicile of choice ceases but you have not yet made a new domicile of choice.

 Most international students to the UK are likely to have a domicile of origin outside the UK, meaning that they are not domiciled in the UK (‘non-dom’).
 Unless you choose to remain in the UK permanently or indefinitely, you will continue to be not domiciled in the UK.
+However, new rules mean that you will be deemed UK domiciled if you have been resident in the UK for 15 years.

 Until you reach the age of 16, your domicile follows that of the person on whom you are legally dependent.